 Top retention concerns include the absence of a clear career path (49%), low employee morale (32%), and lack of feedback and recognition (31%).
 It is simply clear that employees are in need of opportunities that promote their development and performance despite the pandemic.

 Of course, the pandemic led to some of the most significant changes in HR in Philippines.
-The most addressed concerns and challenges were engaging remote workforces (40%), employee well-being (49%), and remote working arrangements (16%).
+The most addressed concerns and HR challenges in South East Asia were engaging remote workforces (40%), employee well-being (49%), and remote working arrangements (16%).
 Organizations are concerned about their employees’ work from home arrangements due to factors such as isolation, communication issues, technology issues, and a myriads we are already familiar with.

 In order to build a resilient remote workforce, organizations need to reskill and upskill employees with the use of technology such as an LMS, and implement an. employee-centric human capital management suite that enables employees to engage with their teammates on a digital platform, design goals and objectives and track their progress, and create a dynamic culture of engagement while working remotely.